ArthurSonzogni/chromiumos-platform2/debugd/docs/log_entries.md

 Contains the most recent Proton crash dump containing debug info. ~11 KiB.

+## borealis_quirks

+Contains both system-provided and user-specified configs which control the behaviour of Borealis system components (initially just Sommelier) on a per-game basis.
+For example, a setting might permit a specific game to control the position of its windows on-screen.

+~93 bytes per setting.
+We print the first 10 KiB, enough for 110 settings.

 ## borealis_rootfs_reports

 Contains MD5 digests for paths in the Borealis read-only rootfs.